LitzN/hennastyles/README.md

 own posts.
     - __Post Form__
     - __Functionality__:
-            - The form is prefilled with the post details and a toast message appears letting me know the post name and confirming that I am editing it.
+            - The form is prefilled with the post details and a toast message appears informing me of the post name and confirming that I am editing it.
             - I tried to submit the form without any content on a required field.
 A popup appeared by the missed field asking me to fill it in.